 Almost all the other tools you need can be found in your kitchen.
 It's an absolute must to have a scale (maybe you could borrow one if you don't own one) and also a thermometer.

 Certain tools can be used for both cooking food and making soap - glass & stainless steel bowls and utensils.
 But all wooden and plastics should be set aside for just soap making.
-See the resources under step 1 to learn what all you need.

 Step 4: Making the Soap